coreanjs/tripling-paper/README.md

 # Tripling Nuclear and Renewable Energy: A Korean Perspective

-This repository accompanies the academic commentary titled
+This repository accompanies the research paper titled
 **"Assessing the Consistency of Simultaneous Tripling of Nuclear and Renewable Energy Capacity in Korea: Evidence from the IPCC AR6 Scenarios."**

 ## Overview